Biosecurity

 The following species are the ‘key-risk INNS’ identified to be associated with fisheries within the NWIFCA district:

-* Currently present in the district
+*Currently present in the district

-Information on these species can be found within the Biosecurity Plan and on the Non-native Species Secretariat website.
+Information on these species can be found within the Biosecurity Plan and on the Non-Native Species Secretariat website.

-The NWIFCA also communicates with other relevant parties, some of whom also produce Biosecurity Plans, to ensure a best practice approach to INNS.
+NWIFCA also communicates with other relevant parties, some of whom also produce Biosecurity Plans, to ensure a best practice approach to INNS.
 Copies of other Biosecurity Plans and monitoring are available in the table below.

 Good Practice

-A number of Good Practice Management guides have been produced for carpet sea squirt, slipper limpet, zebra mussel and pacific oyster.
+A number of good practice management guides have been produced for carpet sea squirt, slipper limpet, zebra mussel and pacific oyster.
 These set out management options based on available evidence.
 See: INNS management toolkits » NNSS (nonnativespecies.org).

-The latest GB Non-native Species Strategy 2023-2030 can also be found here: GB Strategy » NNSS (nonnativespecies.org)
+The latest GB Non-Native Species Strategy 2023-2030 can also be found here: GB Strategy » NNSS (nonnativespecies.org)

 Reporting INNS